-With single-premium life insurance, you pay, up-front, all premiums due for the full duration of the policy.
-Normally, any policy with a savings feature can be purchased with a single premium.
-Obviously, this requires a large chunk of cash -- $5,000, $10,000 or often much more, depending on your age and the dollar amount of the policy.
+With single premium life insurance, you pay, up-front, all premiums due for the full duration of the policy.
+No additional payments are required.
+Once you've paid for the single premium policy, you get a permanent death benefit that extends until you die.
+Getting this type of policy requires a large chunk of cash—like $5,000, $20,000, or $50,000—depending on your age and the dollar amount of the policy.

-Survivorship life insurance (also called "second to die," or "joint," insurance) is a relatively new type of insurance.
-It provides a single policy that insures two lives, usually spouses.
+Survivorship life insurance—also called "second to die" life insurance—involves a single policy that insures two lives, usually spouses.
 When the first spouse dies, no proceeds are paid.
-Instead, the policy remains in force and the surviving spouse must continue to pay premiums.
+Instead, the policy remains in force, and the surviving spouse must continue to pay premiums.
 The policy pays off only upon the death of the second spouse.